 Massage and therapeutic touch by your support person or labor coach

 Heat and cold application

-You may plan to use little or no medication.
+You may plan to use little or no medicine.
 But you may change your mind during labor.
-You can ask for medication at any time if you need it.
-The two types of pain relieving drugs are analgesics and anethetics.
-Your health care provider will talk with you about any risks that medication may have.
+You can ask for medicine at any time if you need it.
+The 2 types of pain relieving drugs are analgesics and anesthetics.
+Your healthcare provider will talk with you about any risks that medicine may have.